-The CHI Health Neonatal Intensive Care Unit (NICU) is a special nursery where babies born prematurely or born at term with special needs are cared for around the clock by our specially trained multidisciplinary team.
-CHI Health has a Level III NICU at Bergan Mercy and Creighton University Medical Center and a Level II NICU at Lakeside in west Omaha.
+CHI Health has a Level III NICU at Bergan Mercy and a Level II NICU at Lakeside in west Omaha.

-Our highly secure NICU has private rooms that offer parents the opportunity to stay with their infant throughout the hospital stay.
+Our highly secure NICUs have private rooms that offer parents the opportunity to stay with your infant throughout the hospital stay.
 Our goal is the same as yours – to help your baby become healthy as soon as possible.

 Conditions Treated in the NICU

 A premature infant is a baby born before the completion of 37 weeks gestation.
 A premature infant has organs that are not fully developed.
 The infant needs special care in an intensive care nursery until the organ systems have developed enough to live without medical support.

 Specialized care in the NICU is needed until the infant reaches a stable body weight and is able to feed by mouth, maintain body temperature and not have any apnea or bradycardia that require help.
 This period varies for each baby and may take weeks to months.
 The hospital stay usually extends to around the baby’s due date.
 In very small infants, other problems may complicate treatment and a longer hospital stay may be needed.
 Some examples of extended hospitalization could be apnea and bradycardia events, oxygen requirements, adjustments of medications and feedings.

 Respiratory distress syndrome (RDS), also called hyaline membrane disease, is a breathing problem in newborns.
 It may start within minutes to hours after your baby is born.
 It is the most common reason babies are admitted to the NICU.